agaitanis/msc_thesis/README.md

 Download CubiCasa5K from [here](https://zenodo.org/record/2613548#.Y-e33NJBy0k)
 and place it in the folder datasets/cubicasa5k.

-Convert the dataset to the required format by DeepLab2:
+Convert the dataset to the format that is required by DeepLab2:
 ```bash
 python cubicasa5k/create_deeplab2_dataset.py --cubicasa5k_root=datasets/cubicasa5k/ --output_dir=datasets/deeplab2/cubicasa5k/
 ```